 Unmitigated risks kill companies.
 Every board-aided company that’s ever failed, has failed because its Board missed a key risk and didn’t help/direct its management to do something different.
 Stay paranoid.
 The sources of risk are legal, financial, external market and internal operations.
 Remember, most start-ups don’t ever come close to making it.

-People on the Board
+People on the startup Board of Directors

 Lots of start-ups use Boards seats as incentives/rewards for investment.
 However, investing and running a successful start-up are two different things.
 Whether advisory or governance, Board seats need to be filled by people who understand the strategies and threats the business is facing.
 Keep this in mind when you’re talking to a VC.